Rolling Thunder (film)

-Rolling Thunder is a 1977 American psychological thriller film directed by John Flynn, with a screenplay by Paul Schrader and Heywood Gould, based on a story by Schrader.
-It was produced by Norman T. Herman, with Lawrence Gordon serving as executive producer.
-The film stars William Devane alongside Tommy Lee Jones, Linda Haynes, James Best, Dabney Coleman, and Luke Askew in supporting roles.
-The story follows a Vietnam War veteran who, after returning home to tragedy, sets out on a mission of revenge against the criminals who destroyed his family.
+Rolling Thunder is a 1977 American neo-noir psychological thriller film directed by John Flynn, with a screenplay by Paul Schrader and Heywood Gould, based on a story by Schrader.
+It stars William Devane, Tommy Lee Jones, and Linda Haynes, along with James Best, Dabney Coleman, and Luke Askew in supporting roles.
+The film follows a Vietnam War veteran (Devane) who, after returning home to tragedy, sets out on a mission of revenge against the criminals who killed his family.

+The film was originally set to be distributed by 20th Century Fox, but was dropped over concerns about the film's violence.
+It was instead distributed by American International Pictures (AIP).
 Rolling Thunder was released in the United States on October 7, 1977, and also premiered in seven other countries.
-Upon its release, the film received generally positive reviews from critics.
+Upon its release, the film received generally positive reviews from critics, and has developed a cult following.